matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 performance in real-time, set up alerts, and create custom dashboards for visualizing metric data.
 It integrates seamlessly with most GCP services, offering out-of-the-box monitoring capabilities.

-4) Describe Cloud Logging and its importance in GCP.
+4) Describe Cloud Logging and its importance in GCP?
 Answer: Cloud Logging is a fully managed service in GCP that allows you to store, search, analyze, monitor, and alert on logging data and events from Google Cloud and Amazon Web Services.
 It plays a crucial role in debugging and troubleshooting application issues, security monitoring, and audit trail maintenance.
 Cloud Logging provides a